 Eggs – Avocado – Lemon Juice – Onion – Real Salt

 I know what I said about bread and I still agree but I liked this recipe.
 I found another I liked better but the blog had a picture on it I don’t ever want to see again.
-I thought I’d spare you seeing it to.
+I thought I’d spare you seeing it too.
 I decided to use this recipe and tell you to put it in a pita pocket (that’s the only reason I like the other one better).
-That’s technically not a sandwich and less carbs too.
+That’s technically not a sandwich and fewer carbs too.

 The pita pocket would actually hold more of the eggs inside and it would be less messy too.
 I think it would be good with some sprouts inside the pita too.
 I like this recipe because it doesn’t call for mayonnaise.
 The avocado takes the place of the mayo and I think that’s a great way to go.
 Avocados are actually very moist.
 It doesn’t need mayo.

 My mom doesn’t eat salad dressings so she always puts avocado in her salad and it replaces the dressing nicely.
 A boiled egg will keep inside the frig for a long time, at least a week.
 Boil several then when you want this egg salad, it’ll only a couple of minutes to make.

 Tuna Croquettes with Lemon Dill Aoili – Bowl of Delicious

 I remember my Grandma used to make these once in a while.
 I’ve seen them made with canned salmon too which is even better but more expensive.
 Bottled mayonnaise from the store isn’t really clean so make a batch of my homemade mayo and use it for the Aoili recipe stead.